navigation

 AWS Support

 AWS Basic Support offers all AWS customers access to our Resource Center, Service Health Dashboard, Product FAQs, Discussion Forums, and Support for Health Checks – at no additional charge.
-Customers who desire a deeper level of support can subscribe to AWS Support at the Developer, Business, or Enterprise level.
+Customers seeking a deeper level of support can subscribe to AWS Support at the Developer, Business, or Enterprise level.

-Customers who choose AWS Support gain one-on-one, fast-response support from AWS engineers.
-The service helps customers use AWS’s products and features.
+Customers who choose AWS Support receive one-on-one, fast-response support from AWS engineers.
+The service assists customers in using AWS’s products and features.
 With pay-by-the-month pricing and unlimited support cases, customers are freed from long-term commitments.
 Customers with operational issues or technical questions can contact a team of support engineers and receive predictable response times and personalized support.

 AWS Management Console

-AWS Management Console provides a simple web interface for AWS users
+The AWS Management Console provides a simple web interface for AWS users.

 Main Content